Insights

 Make sure you’re measuring how your campaign measures up against your objectives and benchmarks – this can be through KPIs like conversion rate, click rate, read rate, or increases in engagement.

 Now that we’ve explored RCS’s potential, it’s clear that it can be a powerful tool for building trust and boosting engagement.
-But remember, even with Apple adopting RCS, you can’t afford to disregard other channels.
-And that’s exactly where an omnichannel strategy can help your brand shine.
+But remember, even with Apple’s move towards adopting RCS, you can’t afford to disregard other channels.
+And that’s exactly where an omnichannel experience can help your brand shine.

 All Over-The-Top (OTT) channels have some sort of branded sender functionality – so our advice is to keep your messaging and imagery consistent across channels to strengthen your brand identity.